containrrr/watchtower/docs/private-registries.md

 }
 ```

-`<REGISTRY_NAME>` needs to be replaced by the name of your private registry (e.g., `my-private-registry.example.org`)
+`<REGISTRY_NAME>` needs to be replaced by the name of your private registry
+(e.g., `my-private-registry.example.org`)

 The required `auth` string can be generated as follows:
 ```bash
 echo -n 'username:password' | base64
 ```

+> ### ℹ️ Username and Password for GCloud
+>
+> For gcloud, we'll use `__json_key` as our username and the content
+> of `gcloudauth.json` as the password.

-When the watchtower Docker container is started, the created configuration file (`<PATH>/config.json` in this example) needs to be passed to the container:
+When the watchtower Docker container is started, the created configuration file
+(`<PATH>/config.json` in this example) needs to be passed to the container:

 ```bash
 docker run [...] -v <PATH>/config.json:/config.json containrrr/watchtower
 ```

 ### Share the Docker configuration file
-To pull an image from a private registry, `docker login` needs to be called first, to get access to the registry.
+To pull an image from a private registry, `docker login` needs to be called first, to get access
+to the registry.
 The provided credentials are stored in a configuration file called `<PATH_TO_HOME_DIR>/.docker/config.json`.
 This configuration file can be directly used by watchtower.
-In this case, the creation of an additional configuration file is not necessary.
+In this case, the creation of an
+additional configuration file is not necessary.

 When the Docker container is started, pass the configuration file to watchtower:

 ```bash
 docker run [...] -v <PATH_TO_HOME_DIR>/.docker/config.json:/config.json containrrr/watchtower
 ```

 When creating the watchtower container via docker-compose, use the following lines:

 ```yaml
 version: "3"
 [...]